 When you buy your fruit tree from Orange Pippin Fruit Trees we guarantee it for the first season in your garden whilst it gets established.
 If it doesn't grow successfully, we'll either replace it the following season or offer a refund - subject to some conditions

 You must tell us as soon as the problem arises, this really is essential.
-Most problems arise in spring, and can usually be resolved then.
+Most problems occur in spring, and can usually be resolved then.
 Do not wait until June to tell us your new tree did not sprout in the spring, as it is then too late to take remedial action!

 The guarantee covers the first growing season after planting.
 If your tree dies in its second or third growing seasons after planting, we will offer a discount on the price of a replacement or similar tree.